PhD (Management) [University of Technology, Sydney]

 Fellow of the Royal Society of Arts

-1. Strategic Turning Points: The human experience of key moments of transformation (both positive and negative) as strategic devices in change projects (with John Sillince and Ben Golant), trust forming and transition ritual in strategic projects (with Frank Mueller), and projects of ideas, innovation and creativity (Arne Carlsen and Erlend Dehlin).
+1. Strategic Turning Points: The human experience of key moments of transformation (both positive and negative) as strategic devices in change projects (with John Sillince and Ben Golant), rules and norms in strategic projects (with Frank Mueller), and ideas, innovation and creativity in projects (Arne Carlsen and Stewart Clegg).

 2. The phenomenology of project based organizing (with Alfons van Marrewijk, Sierk Ybema)